gmnrmyr/NumoraQ/docs/main/hardcore_2do_after_testup/2do.md

 0) purchase logic for degen purchases: use purchase as degen, backend consider as time + when done, stop service or allow user with ads (freemium).

 0.1) Fix chat gpt api (was leaked when we made the project public).
-Webhook Stripe secret was also exposed.
+Webhook Stripe secret was also exposed. (i didnt notice those where hardcoded)

-0.2) Not sure how to merge dev to prod and if that will work well with env keys (chatgpt,stripe,supabase).. same as supabase keys.
+0.2) Not sure how to merge dev to prod and if that will work well with env keys (chatgpt,stripe,supabase).. same as supabase keys.)

 0.5) purchase logic for tier purchases: